 Can my students log in outside of their lesson times?

 Certainly!
-They can log in anywhere with an internet connection to ask questions, read answers and post comments.
+They can log in any time to ask questions, read answers and post comments.